stanman71/Python_Projects/vLab/README.md

 Create_MAIN.Create("./TOPOLOGY/Test_01.yml")
 ```

-The configuration settings of your VMware environment (vcenter_ip, username, password...) are in the connection section
+* The configuration settings of your VMware environment (vcenter_ip, username, password...) are in the connection section of the ymal file

-The Template names are "TEMPLATE_vCP_" + Version and "TEMPLATE_vFPC_" + Version
+* The template names are "TEMPLATE_vCP_" + Version and "TEMPLATE_vFPC_" + Version

-All names of the new topology will be automatically generated and got the choosen project_name as prefix
+* All names of the new topology will be automatically generated and got the choosen project_name as prefix

 ###### Example-File: test.yaml (default folder: TOPOLOGY)